ZwerOxotnik/factorio-example-mod/README.md

 * Use built-in error handling of commands
 * Use modular structure
 * Remotely and safely disable your mod
+* Publish your mod on mod portal via GitHub tags

 What it enables you to do
 -------------------------